kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## What Pretrained Models Provide

-Embeddings encode meaning.
+Embeddings encode meaning
-Classifiers generalize across domains.
+Classifiers generalize across domains
 APIs expose capability

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.